microbiomedata/enviroMS/README.md

   - Any other atoms that is part of at least one molecular formula

-In addtion to the data table, a few digrams are provided with the intention to serve as quick quality checks including:
+In addition to the data table, diagrams are provided to serve as quick quality checks, including:

 1. Mass Error Plot: Distribution of mass errors.